-We have been discussing the Eight Verses of Mind Training and we’ve seen that it is coming from a long tradition, first Shantideva’s text Engaging in Bodhisattva Behavior, and then the teacher Atisha went to get these teachings from Dharmarakshita, who wrote Wheel of Sharp Weapons.
-Atisha himself wrote A Bodhisattva’s Garland of Gems, and then this text.
-Following from it we get the Seven Point Mind Training by Geshe Chekawa, and also then the 37 Bodhisattva Practices by Togme Zangpo.
-They all speak about this same theme, which is basically equalizing and exchanging our attitudes about self and others, the giving and taking practice, tonglen, and also how we can change negative circumstances into positive ones, particularly by practicing patience.
+The Eight Verses of Mind Training comes from a long tradition, beginning with Shantideva’s text Engaging in Bodhisattva Behavior, then with Atisha, who heard of these teachings from Dharmarakshita, who wrote Wheel of Sharp Weapons and then traveled to Sumatra to receive this mind training lineage from Serlingpa.
+Atisha later wrote A Bodhisattva’s Garland of Gems and transmitted these teachings to Tibet.
+There, our author, Langri Tangpa, wrote our text and, following this, Geshe Chekawa wrote Seven Point Mind Training and Togme Zangpo 37 Bodhisattva Practices.
+All of these texts basically cover the same themes, which are equalizing and exchanging our attitudes about self and others, the giving and taking practice, tonglen, and how to transform negative circumstances into positive ones, particularly by practicing patience.

-This is very important, because often we meet people who are very negative, who are filled with disturbing emotions.
-Even people that we have been very kind to sometimes say cruel things that hurt us, and do things that are not very nice, or are not very grateful.
-It’s very important not to get thrown by that, or depressed by that, but to be able to use that; see these as golden opportunities to practice patience, to see this is the ripening of our own karma and to develop more compassion for others.
+These two themes are very important, because often we meet people who are very negative and filled with disturbing emotions.
+Sometimes even the people we’ve been very kind to are ungrateful, do unkind things or say cruel things that hurt us.
+It’s very important not to get thrown off or depressed by this; instead, we need to see them as giving us golden opportunities to practice patience.
+It is also important to develop more compassion for others and to realize that our experience of others’ unkind behavior is the ripening of our own karma.

-These practices, of course, are very difficult.
-They’re very, very challenging, because it challenges our whole instinctive way of reacting to such situations.
-Instinctively, we get upset, we get depressed, and we get angry, and feel sorry for ourselves, and a lot of attachment comes up, attachment to ourselves, our own self-interest.
-And if it’s someone that we’ve been very kind and friendly to, of course, attachment to them comes up and disappointment.
+These practices, of course, are very difficult to do.
+They’re challenging because they go against our instinctive ways of reacting to people and such situations.
+Instinctively, we get upset and depressed, or we get angry and feel sorry for ourselves.
+A lot of attachment comes up as well, attachment to ourselves and to our own self-interest.
+This is especially true if the person who is cruel toward us is someone we’ve been very kind and friendly toward.

 (7) In short, may I offer to all my mothers, both actually and indirectly, whatever will benefit and bring them joy; and may I hiddenly accept on myself all my mothers’ troubles and woes.

-This is the practice of tonglen, giving and taking.
-We want to both do this giving in terms of actually, which means doing it with actually giving other people material help, material aid, giving them Dharma teachings, giving them whatever actual help we actually can do with our body and speech and so on, and, indirectly, is doing this through the tonglen practice with our minds.
+This verse refers to the practice of tonglen, giving and taking.
+We want to do this practice by giving both directly and indirectly.
+“Directly” means actually giving other people material aid and assistance, giving them Dharma teachings, or giving whatever help we can actually offer with our body and speech.
+“Indirectly” means giving in our minds through tonglen practice.

-This is very much a way of also dealing with others who are very cruel, who – under the influence of their disturbing emotions – act in a very self-cherishing way, in a very nasty way toward us and toward others: to actually think to take that on ourselves, to remove it from them and to take it on ourselves, and then to give them whatever solution would be for that particular type of problem or disturbing emotion they might have.
+Tonglen is a very effective way of dealing with others who are very cruel and under the influence of their disturbing emotions, particularly if they act in a self-cherishing and nasty way toward us and others.
+Through the practice of tonglen, we actually imagine taking on and removing others’ disturbing emotions.
+In addition, we offer them whatever solutions would be suitable for the particular type of problem or disturbing emotion that is afflicting them.

-Shantideva echoes this point that it’s taking care of not only others’ problems and suffering, but our own as well:
+Shantideva echoes the point that we’re not only addressing others’ problems and suffering, but our own as well:

 (VIII.136) Therefore, for the sake of quelling my own suffering and for quelling the sufferings of others as well, I shall give myself over to others, and take (others) on as myself.